Skip to main content

 Frequently Asked Questions

-The 3-Pack isn't going away, but it's becoming less relevant as AI search grows.
-In AI recommendations, you're either the answer or invisible.
-There's no #2 or #3 position.
-The winner-take-all dynamic is much more severe than the 3-Pack ever was.
+The 3-Pack isn't going away, but it's becoming less central as AI search grows.
+In AI recommendations, you either appear in the answer or you do not.
+The shortlist dynamic is much more severe than the 3-Pack.

 The 3-Pack gives users three options to choose from.
 AI gives one answer with confidence.
 Users aren't choosing.
 They're accepting a recommendation.
 The AI has already made the judgment call about who's best.